Marek-Chalabis/Blood_donation/API-guide.md

 > DELETE

-Delete Patient(only admin or staff can do it).
+Deletes Patient(only admin or staff can do it).